 The installation guides are written for system administrators, and should be added to the system administrator's documentation binder.
+However, the installation guides also include information explaining how to get started using the workstation, which should be made available to workstation users.

 Documentation for workstation users is designed to provide task-oriented and reference information.
 Users can be: